 \myPara{Weighting Methods in the MSF Module.} In MSF, considering the varying relative importance between textual and visual modalities, we dynamically assign weights $\matdn{W}{q}$ in~\cref{eq:Wqsum} to the textual semantic guidance across points and classes. \cref{table:msflinear} compares the results of using a simple linear combination (denoted as MSF-linear) in~\cref{eq:Wqsum} against our detailed weighting method (denoted as Default) within the MSF layers, demonstrating the effectiveness of our proposed weighting approach in appropriately integrating the textual semantic guidance.

-\myPara{Complexity Analysis.} In~\cref{table:flops}, we present a comparison of the FLOPs and parameter count between our model and the previous state-of-the-art method, COSeg~\citep{an2024rethinking}.
+\myPara{Complexity Analysis.} \cref{table:flops} presents a comparison of the FLOPs and parameter count between our model and the previous state-of-the-art method, COSeg~\citep{an2024rethinking}.
 The results show that, when achieving significant performance gains, our model incurs only a small increase in computational cost and parameters, demonstrating a superior balance between efficiency and performance.